GET A 15% OFF COUPON CODE FOR MY SHOP WHEN YOU SUBSCRIBE!

 • Here are a few quick and easy ideas to get you started.
 Students can…

-• close their eyes and count their breaths for a specified amount of time.
+• Close their eyes and count their breaths for a specified period.

-• spend time focusing solely on the sounds they hear in their environment.
+• Spend time focusing solely on the sounds they hear around them.

-• imagine that peace and calm enters their body with every breath, while stress and anxiety are released on each exhale.
+• Imagine that peace and calm enter their body with every breath, while stress and anxiety are released on each exhale.

-• scan their body and pay particular attention to any stress or tension in specific spots while intentionally releasing that tension.
+• Scan their body, paying particular attention to any stress or tension in specific areas, and intentionally release it.

 Remember that your mindfulness and meditation activity can be as short or as long as you’d like.
 Even if you only have ONE minute right after lunch, it is beneficial to use that one minute purposefully.
-Tell students to close their eyes, count their breaths, be mindful of the sounds in the environment, or take themselves to a relaxing destination.
+Tell students to close their eyes, count their breaths, be mindful of the sounds around them, or take themselves to a relaxing destination.
 If one minute can make a difference, imagine what 10 minutes each day might do?

 These growth mindset affirmation coloring pages (mandalas) also include a mindfulness lesson: